Back to Blog

 April 7, 202610 min read

-This article breaks down what EBA/GL/2024/14 says, who it applies to, what technical capabilities your screening system needs, and how to prepare before the deadline.
-If you are a CTO, compliance engineer, or technical decision-maker at a fintech, this is the regulation you need to understand right now.
+This article breaks down what EBA/GL/2024/14 says, who it applies to, what technical capabilities your screening system needs, and how to prepare now that it applies.
+If you are a CTO, compliance engineer, or technical decision-maker at a fintech, these are the guidelines you need to understand right now.

 What is EBA/GL/2024/14?